asanzra/Betelgeuse_Gazers-EcoForecast_Revolutionizing_Green_Energy_Surplus_Prediction_in_Europe/README.md

 ![missing_values_energy_plot]

-All of the energy types where more than 5 values are missing were discraded.
+All of the energy types where more than 5 values were missing were discarded.

 After that, all of the hours where data was missing were discarded.